SEARCH

 More options:

 • Grass Shear (pick according to size you want).
-Grass has a tendency to stick to blades and get jammed.
+Grass tends to stick to blades and get jammed.
 Look for no-stick coating on blades.

 • Billhook Saw works great for digging in and cutting up deep roots including overgrown grass (that has crept into the garden beds).